Advising FAQs

 -

 Bursaries are funds that you can apply to receive if you can demonstrate financial need.
-They even nicer than loans, because you don’t have to pay them back.
+They are even nicer than loans, because you don’t have to pay them back.
 Odds are that if you qualified for OSAP, you’d likely qualify for a bursary.
 If you didn’t qualify for a student loan, but can demonstrate financial need, it doesn’t hurt to apply.
-You can apply online through Carleton Central, instructions are here.
+You can apply online through Carleton Central, FAQ’s on bursarries can be found here.
 The deadline to apply is October 31 and the bursary would be awarded in January.
 You can only apply for a bursary once during the fall/winter session.
 Our Academic Advantage Coaches can help you fill out an application.
 Book an appointment.

 -